-A digital hit-or-miss comparison is based on a programmable threshold voltage after having passed through the preamplifiers and pulse-shaping networks.
+The VFAT electronics perform a digital hit-or-miss comparison is based on a programmable threshold voltage that has been passed through preamplifiers and pulse-shaping networks.
 The VFAT cards are fast-acting integrated circuits (ICs) developed by CERN.
 Each one possesses the ability to process 128 channels simultaneously.
 The VFATs' discriminators used to identify charge levels are programmable via the VFATs' registers.
-All of the programmable registers of the VFAT cards are accessed using its IC interface.
+All of the programmable registers of the VFAT cards are accessed using its I2C interface.